 who am i here

 Hello, my name is Arijus.
-At this point I do doctorate studies at Magnet which is a research team in Lille.
-People in Magnet would in some way do computing science through decentralised learning, privacy, natural language processing, graphs...
+At this point I do doctorate studies at Magnet which is a research team in Lille, people here in some way work on computing science through decentralised learning, privacy, natural language processing, network theory...

 how did i get here